chiaraottino/StatsMSc_Conda_etc/comparing_python_vers/README.md

 # Create an editable install

-Restructure this directoy and create a `pyproject.toml` for a area calculation package named `circle_area`.
+Restructure this directoy and create a `pyproject.toml` for a area calculation package named `random_area`.

 There should be a `src/random_area/utils` folder with `utils.py` in it and a `src/random_area/area_calc` folder with `area_of_circle.py` within it.